Communicating the value of Tandem internally

 Some teams prefer using Tandem in an audio-only fashion to reduce video fatigue

-Moving some or all internal meetings to Tandem for a week is the best way to get your team to spend some time with Tandem, so they have a chance to discover how it can improve their workflow.
-It also helps them keep the app open more frequently, which activates presence in Tandem, allowing for moments of spontaneous engagement.
+Moving some or all internal meetings to Tandem for a week is the best way to get your team to spend some time with Tandem.
+It also helps them keep the app open more frequently, which activates presence in Tandem, allowing for moments of spontaneous engagement and transparency.
 Meetings are the best hook for that.

 Scheduling syncs with people in Tandem (for instance, moving your 1<>1s to Tandem) is a good way to introduce people to the tool, answer any questions they have etc.